-Table 27 Description of variables in the INIT\AGRIC section
+Table 31 Description of variables in the INIT_AGRIC section

-Variable name Type and permitted values Notes readFile logical Switch controlling location of soil layer data.
+Variable name Type and Notes permitted values readFile logical Switch controlling location of soil layer data.
 TRUE: read from an external file FALSE: read from the run control file. fileFormat character Format of data file.
 Only used if readFile=TRUE. filename character Name of file containing data.
 Only used if readFile=TRUE.
 The following are read only if readFile=TRUE.
-Only values for the appropriate file format are read. >ASCBIN: The following are used if fileFormat='asc', 'bin' or 'pp'. nheaderFile integer >=0 The number of headers at the start of the file, nheaderField integer >=0 The number of headers before each field. fieldNum integer >=1 The field number of the first field to be used from the input file. >NC: The following are used if fileFormat='nc'.
+Only values for the appropriate file format are read. >ASCBIN: The following a re used if file eFormat='asc', 'bin' or 'pp'. nheaderFile integer The number of headers at the start of the file, >=0 nheaderField integer The number of headers before each field. >=0 fieldNum integer The field number of the first field to be used from the >=1 input file. >NC: The following are used if fileFormat='nc'.
 SDFName character The name of the variable containing data, as it appears in the SDF.